 If there is still no spark remove pulley from end of crankshaft that holds magneto flywheel in place.
 Pulling outward on the flywheel, tap the end of the crankshaft gently with a piece of wood, brass or lead.
 Do not strike end of crankshaft with hammer or other hard substance as you will ruin the thread.
-This gentle tapping will loosen flywheel from its taper seat and it will come off of the crankshaft.
-Place keeper across magnets of flywheel to prevent demagnitizing.
+This gentle tapping will loosen flywheel. from its taper seat and it will come off of the crankshaft.
+Place keeper across magnets of flywheel to prevent demagnetizing.
 Any flat piece of steel will serve for this purpose.
-You will then have exposed to view the breaker arm 65489.
+You will then have exposed to view the breaker arm part No. 65489.
 You will note that the breaker arm is pivoted in the center, with one end riding on the crankshaft.
 On the other end is located a tungsten point with another located opposite it.
 You may find that there is oil or foreign substance between these points or they may be burned.
 (Note: The latter only after an engine has seen considerable service.)
-If found to be dirty, clean well with a piece of fine sand paper.
+If found to be dirty, clean well with a piece of fine sandpaper.
 If the points are rough scrape them with a sharp knife, but under no condition use emery cloth.
 When the points are separated the greatest, the gap should be about .020 of an inch.

 Another important matter to watch is the proper fastening of the magneto cable which reaches from the connection on the coil to the spark plug.
 This cable should be securely fastened at both the coil and the spark plug.
 Fasten the cable to the coil connection with a pair of pliers.
 Under no circumstances is the cable to be soldered to the coil.
-This heat will damage the winding.
+This heat' will damage the winding.
 To insure the cable not coming loose at the coil, secure with the clamp just to the left of the points.
 This will insure a good connection even though the cable is jerked.
 The insulation of the coil and cable must not be cracked or oil soaked.
 Replace flywheel carefully and try as before.
 If still no spark develops there is something wrong that you cannot remedy and the engine should be returned to the factory or to a competent ignition expert for further repairs.

 When replacing flywheel be sure that the taper end of the crankshaft and the taper hole in flywheel are absolutely clean to insure proper fit of flywheel to the shaft.
 Insert a bar or rod through the two holes in the starter pulley (which acts as a nut to hold the flywheel in place) and tighten securely by hitting bar with hammer.
-PULLEY MUST BE DRAWN UP TIGHT.
+PULLEY MUST BE

+DRAWN UP TIGHT.

-The key, which holds the flywheel in place, is made of aluminum so that it will shear off if the pulley becomes loose, thereby not allowing any damage to be done to the keyways in the flywheel or crankshaft.
+The key, which holds the flywheel in place, is made of aluminum so that it will shear off if the flywheel becomes loose, thereby not allowing any damage to be done to the keyways in the flywheel or crankshaft.
+The aluminum key is merely used to locate the parts in their proper relationship, and should never be replaced with a steel key.